nawab312/AWS/Security/AWS_KMS/Notes.md

 - How can you track and audit key usage in AWS KMS?
 - How does envelope encryption enhance security in this scenario?

+To encrypt sensitive customer data in Amazon S3 while ensuring only authorized applications can decrypt it, we would use **AWS KMS with a symmetric Customer Managed Key** (CMK).

+**Choosing the Right Key Type**
+- Symmetric CMK (AES-256) is ideal because it integrates natively with S3 Server-Side Encryption (SSE-KMS).
+- Asymmetric keys are not required since we only need encryption and decryption within AWS services.
+**Implementing Encryption with AWS KMS**
+- Enable SSE-KMS on the S3 bucket, specifying the Customer Managed Key (CMK).
+- When objects are uploaded, S3 automatically encrypts them using KMS.
+- Authorized applications use `KMS Decrypt` permissions to access the data.
+**Enforcing Least Privilege Access with Key Policies**
+- Define a KMS key policy granting access only to specific IAM roles or applications.
+**Tracking and Auditing Key Usage**
+- Enable AWS CloudTrail to log every KMS API call.
+- Monitor logs to see who accessed the key, when, and from where.
+- Set up AWS CloudWatch Alarms for unusual activity, such as unauthorized decryption attempts.
+**Enhancing Security with Envelope Encryption**
+- Instead of encrypting data directly with the KMS key, generate *Data Keys* using `GenerateDataKey()`.
+- Encrypt data locally with the data key, then encrypt the data key with KMS.
+- This reduces direct API calls to KMS, improving performance and security.